Department of Counseling, Health and Kinesiology

 Biography

-Dr. de la Cruzs research and practice focus primarily on advocacy, ethics, and evaluating the application of ABA when used by parents, teachers, and other professionals to support individuals with developmental disabilities in the home, school, and community.
+Dr. de la Cruzs research and practice focus primarily on advocacy, ethics, and evaluating the application of ABA by parents, teachers, and other professionals to support neurodiverse individuals in the home, school, and community.

-Traumatic Brain Injury.
-Dr. de la Cruz is collaborating on a research and community grant with the University of Oregon to implement and evaluates a new program that increases support for students with traumatic brain injury.
+Supporting Professionals and Caregivers.
+Dr. de la Cruz has been supporting professionals and caregivers for over 20 years.
+Her research evaluates the application and cultural adaptation of ABA when used by parents/caregivers, teachers, and other professionals to support individuals with developmental disabilities in the home, school, and community.
+She has conducted a longitudinal study on behavioral consultation in early childhood settings.
+In 2021, Dr. de la Cruz began to establish partnerships with South Bexar County school districts and A&M-SA to provide ABA training and supervision to school personnel.
+Dr. de la Cruz is currently collaborating on a research and community grant with the University of Oregon to implement and evaluate a new program that increases support for students with traumatic brain injury.
 The project seeks to increase support for parents/caregivers, school personnel, and the community and inform legislative action.
 She and her colleagues developed a curriculum to support parents of early childhood students.
 Learn more about Traumatic Brain Injury System of Supports.

 NSF Undergraduate Research Experience on AI and ASD.
-Dr. de la Cruz is serving as a faculty mentor for a Research Experience for Undergraduate Students funded by NSF.
+Dr. de la Cruz is a faculty mentor for a Research Experience for Undergraduate Students funded by the National Science Foundation(NSF).
 The program is headed by Texas State University in collaboration with Texas A&M-San Antonio to engage undergraduate students in innovative Smart and Connected Health and Communities research.
-Students explore areas like AI-driven emotion recognition for children with Autism Spectrum Disorder (ASD), enhanced firefighting systems, and tech-assisted sports assessments for spinal cord injuries.
+Students explore areas like AI-driven emotion recognition for children with ASD, enhanced firefighting systems, and tech-assisted sports assessments for spinal cord injuries.
 Projects apply machine learning, AI, and IoT to real-world challenges, such as developing AI-powered smart homes for individuals with ASD and improving chronic ankle instability diagnosis.
 Students also study advanced computer vision for object tracking in engineering.
 This interdisciplinary experience prepares participants for advanced STEM studies and careers.
 Dr. de la Cruzs project utilizes AI to support conversation in individuals with ASD.
 Interested students can learn more and apply on the website.

 Ph.D.
 August 2009